gitname/react-gh-pages/README.md

     $ cd my-app
     ```

+At this point, there is a React app on your computer and you are in the folder that contains its source code.
 All of the remaining commands shown in this tutorial can be run from that folder.

 ### 3. Install the `gh-pages` package as a development dependency